tawi1/DotsTrafficCity/docs/source/commonInfo.rst

 		{
 		}

 #.
-Spawn prefab entity at runtime.
+Spawn a prefab entity at runtime.
 #.
-Create your own init system to initialize your hybrid entity, pseudo code example:
+Create your own init system to initialize your hybrid entity, pseudocode example:

 	..  code-block:: r